 - Entry nodes.

 Separate nodes where customer and event data is written to individual customer profiles.
 For example, you could have one entry node for online purchases and another for in-store activity.
-See Managing entry nodes for more details.
+See Managing entry nodes and Creating, viewing and editing an entry node for more details.

 At least one entry node is needed for Contacthub to work.